 Danish researcher behind assessment

 - I have dedicated my entire life and my research to protecting hedgehogs and to finding out why they are in such steep decline and how we can stop it.
-That is why I am honoured to have been appointed as the expert responsible for securing the data needed to establish exactly how serious the situation is for the European hedgehog.
+That is why I am honoured to have been appointed the expert responsible for collating and assessing the data needed to establish exactly how serious the situation is for the European hedgehog.
 This is the first step towards being able to launch initiatives that can prevent the hedgehogs from becoming extinct, says Sophie Lund Rasmussen, who also goes by the nickname ‘Dr Hedgehog’.

 Several threats to hedgehogs